dojowahi/docai-on-bigquery/README.md

 sh deploy_cf.sh
 ```

-If the shell script has executed successfully,have a dataset docai and table land_coords under your project in BigQuery along with a function doc_extractor
+If the shell script has executed successfully,have a dataset docai and and a BQ object table repos should be created under your project in BigQuery along with a function doc_extractor
 <br/><br/>
+**Note: Your script will fail in creation of the BQ table project is not enabled to use object tables.
+Then you need to manually create the table and load pointers to the PDFs in GCS**

 <br/><br/>
 ### Congrats!
 You just executed BigQuery SQL over Documents